Somnath Bharti: Political career

+The government's resignation, led by Arvind Kejriwal, pre-empted a personal resignation by Bharti in response to accusations of vigilantism.

 He was elected again by the people of Malviya Nagar constituency in Feb 2015 by double the margin than the last time when Delhi gave mandate of 67 out of 70 seats in Delhi assembly to AAP.
 He was sent to Delhi Development Authority as a member of the Board which controls Land and development of Delhi.
 His work can be gauged from the fact that his efforts and continuous efforts made DDA claim their unclaimed and open to encroachers over 65000 pieces of lands across Delhi.

-Domestic abuse allegations

-On 10 September 2015, Bharti was arrested on a domestic abuse case after his wife alleged he beat her for a prolonged period.
-A non-bailable warrant was also issued against him by a Delhi High Court.
-The Delhi High Court rejected his anticipatory bail plea and he finally surrendered at the Dwarka Police Station late at night on 29 September 2015 under directions from the Supreme Court.
-Bharti obtained conditional bail.
-On 07.05.2019 Delhi High Court quashed the FIR and dropped all the proceedings against Bharti in domestic violation case and since then they have been living together.
+He was appointed Vice Chairman of Delhi Jal Board in March 2023.

+Bharti started a direct dialogue program using the term "mohalla groups" on WhatsApp after being elected as MLA from Malviya Nagar constituency.